 mechanism -- The way we describe how something happens.
 "Force is the mechanism for energy transfer."

 medium -- The material through which a wave is propagated.
 May be a liquid, solid, or gas, as in mechanical waves, or it may be space itself, as in electromagnetic waves.

 model -- A representation of an object, system, or concept that has some of the characteristics of the actual object, system, or concept.
 Constructed b/c it can make predictions about the actual thing, communicate meaning, or be used to test ideas.
 Often we make models when the real thing is unavailable, difficult to work with, or we are looking for a shorthand way to communicate about something.

 momentum -- Another physics quantity that is conserved in a closed system.
 A vector quantity that is the product of mass and velocity.
 SI units are kg*m/s.

 negligible -- Anything that can be neglected/ignored in the physics of a situation.
 It's there, but not enough to matter for our analysis.

 operational definition -- Many physical quantities don't exist as things, but only when a human performs a certain operation to measure them.
 For example, area is defined by the process of finding out how many unit squares (1 meter on a side, for example) fit into a two-dimensional shape.

 paradigm -- A pattern.
 An example that can be used for comparison.

-position -- The distance and direction from a reference point.
+position -- The distance and direction (typically given as negative or positive) from a reference point.

 reference point -- A point in space designated as zero for measurements of position.